adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.10.0

+* Added possibility to open ad in a internal browser.

 ## 2.9.1

 * Fixed AdInline NPE